 When I was an Assistant Commissioner for foster care for a large city in the United States, I spent my days primarily doing one of two things: 1) putting out fires; and 2) trying to change the system so those same fires didn’t rekindle when I turned my back to extinguish a different fire.
 All of this was in the service of the approximately 17,000 children in foster care and their birth, kinship, foster, or adoptive families.

 Many times during my tenure with the city I found myself frustrated by the silos both inside the agency and with the agencies across the city, state, and country who served the same children and families.
 For example: The mother at the end of her rope who had to travel to vital records again because she could no longer find her child’s birth certificate.
 The family who sat all day filling out housing forms only to wait for weeks to learn if they qualified.
-The hours spent on the phone searching for an appropriate hospital bed for a mentally ill teen who had run away to another state.
-The infant whose life might have been spared if homeless service staff knew his mother had an open child protective case when she entered the shelter.

 - A growth in pharmaceutical drug abuse across state lines was slowed when law enforcement officials and pharmacies in California and Nevada began to electronically share information about the illegal abuse of prescription drugs.